NTMC-Community/MatchZoo/README.md

 +	**Word Dictionary**: records the mapping from each word to a unique identifier called *wid*.
 Words that are too frequent (e.g. stopwords), too rare or noisy (e.g. fax numbers) can be  filtered out by predefined rules.
 +	**Corpus File**: records the mapping from each text to a unique identifier called *tid*, along with a sequence of word identifiers contained in that text.
 Note here each text is truncated or padded to a fixed length customized by users.
 +	**Relation File**: is used to store the relationship between two texts, each line containing a pair of *tids* and the corresponding label.
 +   **Detailed Input Data Format**: a detailed explaination of input data format can be found in MatchZoo/data/example/readme.md.

 ### Model Construction
-In the model construction module, we employ Keras libarary to help users build the deep matching model layer by layer conveniently.
+In the model construction module, we employ Keras library to help users build the deep matching model layer by layer conveniently.
 The Keras libarary provides a set of common layers widely used in neural models, such as convolutional layer, pooling layer, dense layer and so on.
-To further facilitate the construction of deep text matching models, we extend the Keras libarary to provide some layer interfaces specifically designed for text matching.
+To further facilitate the construction of deep text matching models, we extend the Keras library to provide some layer interfaces specifically designed for text matching.

-Moreover, the toolkit has implemented two schools of representative deep text matching models, namely representation-focused models and interaction-focused models[[1]](http://www.bigdatalab.ac.cn/~gjf/papers/2016/CIKM2016a_guo.pdf).
+Moreover, the toolkit has implemented two schools of representative deep text matching models, namely representation-focused models and interaction-focused models[Guo et al.](http://www.bigdatalab.ac.cn/~gjf/papers/2016/CIKM2016a_guo.pdf).

 ### Training and Evaluation
 For learning the deep matching models, the toolkit provides a variety of objective functions for regression, classification and ranking.
 For example, the ranking-related objective functions include several well-known pointwise, pairwise and listwise losses.
 It is flexible for users to pick up different objective functions in the training phase for optimization.
 Once a model has been trained, the toolkit could be used to produce a matching score, predict a matching label, or rank target texts (e.g., a document) against an input text.